Robert McIntosh

 Availability

-I try to be available in my office at these times.
+I try to be available in my office at these times, so feel free to drop by for discussion.
+Or you can arrange an appointment by email.

 Background

 I studied Psychology and Neuroscience at the University of Manchester, before completing a PhD on Unilateral Neglect, at Glasgow Caledonian University.
 I was then lucky enough to join Prof. David Milner's research group at the University of St. Andrews, working in particular with individuals with neuropsychological symptoms such as Visual Agnosia, Optic Ataxia, Unilateral Neglect and Extinction.
 From 2000-2005 I held the Addison Wheeler Fellowship at the University of Durham, during which time I spent 18 months at the University of Queensland.
-I joined Psychology at the University of Edinburgh in 2005, and established the Visuomotor Laboratory.
+I joined Psychology at the University of Edinburgh in 2005.
+I became Senior Lecturer in 2010, Head of Psychology 2013-2016, and was promoted to Personal Chair of Experimental Neuropsychology in 2019.

 Open to PhD supervision enquiries?